Yeru0/Yeru0/README.md

 👋 Hi I'm Horváth Péter and I'm here to upload my stuff here

 👀 I'm intrested in almost any kind of things related to programming, like AI stuff, server and database management and ethical hacking.
-Although yet I only use angular and firebase, after I finish up this project, I'll get back to learning.
+Although yet I only use angular and firebase, but after I finish up this project, I'll get back to learning.

 🌱 I'm currently (07.
 2022.) working on a webpage (Tranquility).